actions-marketplace-validations/gpuliyar_pr-deploy-status-action/README.md

 # PR Deploy Status Github Action
 Github Action to fetch and output the PR's last deploy status to an environment.
 It is useful to developers to trigger a job only if the PR's last deployment to a PaaS was successful.
 Note: Validated this feature as part of Github - Heroku continuous deployment.
 Another important factor to remember, when a code pushed to a PR, the PaaS deployment is async.
 If this action is used in a PR, then there is a high probability that this check will never give the intended result.
-It is recommended to use this check in a `repository_dispatch` check and trigger the flow as part of the code deployment - post deploy process.
+It is recommended to use this check in a `repository_dispatch` flow and trigger the job as part of the code deployment - post deploy process.

 ## Inputs